 To go with what is a fairly small battery is a low rate of charge – just 50kW DC maximum.
 Standard AC charge is just 6.6kW.
-Whilst charging times haven't been confirmed, at the higher rate it should go from zero to 100 per cent in somewhere north of an hour (80 minutes at an educated guess).
+At this speed, 80 per cent is possible in 52 minutes, with 100 per cent taking somewhere north of an hour (80 minutes at an educated guess).

 The Lexus UX 300e looks very similar to the standard car, with very few design cues to give away the fact that the car is an EV.
 'Electric' is embossed low on the front doors; there is a new aerodynamic wheel design and a flat underbody which is also aerodynamically efficient.
 Much of the interior is also lifted straight from the standard UX, which means a high level of connectivity (in the UX 300e's case this includes charging and vehicle status control from a smartphone) and a simple, functional cockpit area.
 Lexus's Safety System+ comes as standard and driving assistance isn't in short supply.

 A potential explanation to the moderate specs of the Lexus UX 300e comes from the launch location in Guangzhou and availability dates; the car has recently gone on sale in China.
 And we reckon that it's this evident focus on the buoyant Chinese market that has seen the car take the form that it has, as it will join a plethora of other compact SUVs with moderate ranges available in that market.
 The difference is that the UX 300e wears a Lexus badge, so it'll inevitably sell like hot cakes compared to some of the domestic Chinese brands due to the desirability factor.